MarketingPipeline/Bodi/.github/DEVELOPING.md

 # Developing

+> Note: The main theme for Bodi relys on the <b>Estuary</b> design framework (A HTML, CSS, and JavaScript framework that looks like the default Kodi theme) which is also a work in progress, and needs major improvements.
+If you are interested in how you can contribute to Estuary, see the repo [here](https://github.com/MarketingPipeline/Estuary)

 Hello!
 And thank you for your time & interest for looking through the tasks that this project currently needs help with!

 There a several tasks that currently need help with.
 Including tasks for PHP, JavaScript & CSS / HTML developers.